JeevaNec/Devops-task-manager/README.md

         docker run -d -p 3000:3000 --name devops-task-manager devops-task-manager

-## 7. Jenkins Automation
+## 7. CI/CD Flow

-The Jenkins Freestyle Project is configured to:

-* Pull source code from GitHub
-* Automatically trigger builds using GitHub Webhooks
-* Build Docker image
-* Push image to Docker Hub
-* Deploy Docker container on AWS EC2
+   Developer pushes source code changes to the GitHub repository.
+GitHub Webhooks automatically trigger the Jenkins Freestyle CI/CD pipeline whenever new code changes are detected.

+  Jenkins pulls the latest source code, installs dependencies, builds the Docker image, and pushes the image to Docker Hub.
+The Docker container is then deployed on the AWS EC2 Ubuntu server.
+Monitoring tools such as Prometheus, Grafana, and AWS CloudWatch continuously monitor infrastructure health and system performance.

 ## 8. Monitoring Setup